schnorbert/Journeys-in-Middle-Earth-Reader/README.md

 # GameVoiceReader
 Reads texts on the screen out loud, works with games - OCR Script for AutoHotkey

-This is a proo-of-concept autohotkey script - Feel free to improve and modify it!
+This is a proof-of-concept autohotkey script - Feel free to improve and modify it!

 _**Installation instructions:**_

 1- Install Autohotkey: https://www.autohotkey.com/

-2- Put the "OCR" folder in your root C: drive.
+2- Place the "OCR" folder in your root C: drive.
 Path should look like this: C:\OCR

 3- Open the Edge browser